mugnierlab/VSGSeqPipeline/README.md

 ## Output Files

 All intermediate files produced in the pipeline are saved in one folder.
 A summary file shows the expression of each VSG in each sample, both in terms of RPKM (calculated using MULTo) and percentage of the population (RPKM for that VSG/total RPKM).
 If you assembled VSGs from your reads, it will also contain information on how similar those VSGs are to VSGs in your reference database.
+See an example [here](Examples).